jesusAlvSoto/simple-cms-api/README.md

 We have finished setting up the project and we can start using the API.

-All the available the available endpoints can be found here: [2.4.
+All the available endpoints can be found here: [2.4.
 API endpoints](#24-api-endpoints)

 # 4. Running tests